The 2 types of climate risk and how DR teams can prepare

 Just as there are different types of climate risk to consider, there are also climate-related opportunities.
 These opportunities might help level out some of the risks.

-According to the Task Force on Climate-related Financial Disclosures, there are several areas of opportunity related to climate change:
+According to the Task Force on Climate-Related Financial Disclosures, there are several areas of opportunity related to climate change:

 • Resource efficiency.
 Within efforts to curb emissions, there's an opportunity to reduce overall operating costs by improving resource efficiency, particularly related to energy efficiency.
 More resource-efficient technologies and processes, such as recycling processes, can directly result in cost savings in addition to being generally better for the environment.

 • Energy sources.
-Switching to low-emission energy source alternatives such as hydro, nuclear, wind or solar, might provide an opportunity for organizations to save on energy costs.
-As these technologies evolve and more providers enter the space, costs might decline, and fewer barriers to adoption will exist.
+Switching to low-emission energy source alternatives, such as hydro, nuclear, wind or solar, might provide an opportunity for organizations to save on energy costs.
+As these technologies evolve and more providers enter the space, costs might decline and fewer barriers to adoption will exist.
 This might make it easier and more beneficial for organizations to switch to eco-friendly alternatives.

 • Products and services.
 Organizations might find opportunities to improve their competitive positioning by developing products and services that help reduce emissions.
-Doing so can make their products and services more attractive to eco-friendly clients and customers as well as improve the organization's reputation in the market.
+Doing so can make their products and services more attractive to eco-friendly clients and customers, as well as improve the organization's reputation in the market.

 • Markets.
 The transition to a lower-carbon global economy might provide opportunities for organizations looking to diversify and access new markets.
 For example, organizations might be able to collaborate with governments and community groups to help this transition or discover new product opportunities to enable this shift.

 • Resilience.
-The more resilient an organization is to climate change impacts, the better they can respond to climate risks.
+The more resilient an organization is to climate change impacts, the better it can respond to climate risks.
 Organizations that focus on improving resiliency might find opportunities to improve efficiency, enhance production processes and develop new products.

 Jacob Roundy is a freelance writer and editor specializing in a variety of technology topics, including data centers and sustainability.